 “Can I have more?”
 Success #3.

 These pancakes are made with a box of Pillsbury Funfetti cake mix.
-Now we’ve made cake mix pancakes before and they’ve been a favorite ever since.
+Now we’ve showed you how to make a cake mix pancake recipe before and they’ve been a favorite ever since.
 Why change a good thing, you ask?
-For these Funfetti Cake Batter Pancakes, I wanted more of a pancake texture instead of a cupcake texture.
+For these Funfetti Pancakes, I wanted more of a pancake texture instead of a cupcake texture.
 A little firmer, not as “cakey”, but still super soft and fluffy.